lefteriskat/mlops_project/reports/README.md

 >
 > Answer:

 We have used hydra to configure our project.
 It helps to load hyperparameters from a config/folder containing yaml files with hyperparameters for the model, predict and train in separate config files within subfolders.
 So when the config-files are filled in, the model gets all the necessary hyperparameters from them.
 For example, the model can be trained by just using the following commad: python src/models/train_model.py
+We have used hydra to configure our project.
+It helps to load hyperparameters from a config/folder containing yaml files with hyperparameters for the model, predict and train in separate config files within subfolders.
+So when the config-files are filled in, the model gets all the necessary hyperparameters from them.
+For example, the model can be trained by just using the following commad: python src/models/train_model.py